 1. GUARANTY.
-Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantee the timely payment when due of the obligations of (the "Obligations") to Counterparty in accordance with the .
-To the extent that shall fail to pay any Obligations, Guarantor shall promptly pay to Counterparty the amount due.
-This Guarantee shall constitute a guarantee of payment and not of collection.
-The liability of Guarantor under the Guarantee shall be subject to the following:
+Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally Guaranties the timely payment when due of the obligations of Enron (the "Obligations") to Counterparty in accordance with the Contract.
+To the extent that Enron shall fail to pay any Obligations, Guarantor shall promptly pay to Counterparty the amount due.
+This Guaranty shall constitute a Guaranty of payment and not of collection.
+The liability of Guarantor under the Guaranty shall be subject to the following:

-(a) Guarantor's liability hereunder shall be and is specifically limited to paymentseven if such payments are deemed to be damages) and, except to the extentbe subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney's fees(b) The aggregate amount covered by this Guarantee shall not exceed Thirty Million U.S. Dollars ($30,000,000.00).
+(a) Guarantor's liability hereunder shall be and is specifically limited to payments due and owing expressly required to be made in accordance with the Contract (even if such payments are deemed to be damages) and, except to the extent due and owing in accordance with specifically provided with the Contract, in no event Guarantor shall not be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney's fees.

+(b) The aggregate amount covered by this Guaranty shall not exceed Thirty Million U.S. Dollars ($30,000,000.00).

-make a demand upon Guarantor (hereinafter referred to as a "Payment Demand").
-A Payment Demand shall be in writing and shall reasonably and briefly what amount has failed to payshall be deemed sufficient notice to Guarantor that it must pay the Obligations.A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.
+DEMANDS AND NOTICE.
+If Enron fails or refuses to pay any Obligations, Counterparty shall notify Enron in writing of the manner in which Enron has failed to pay and demand that payment be made by Enron.
+If Enron’s failure or refusal to pay continues for a period of fifteen (15) days after the date of Counterparty’s notice to Enron, and Counterparty has elected to exercise its rights under the Guaranty, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a "Payment Demand").
+A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Enron has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
+A Payment Demand satisfying the foregoing requirements shall be deemed sufficient notice to Guarantor that it must pay the Obligations.
+Guarantor, agrees to promptly pay or cause to be paid the amounts contained in the Payment Demand within five (5) business days after the receipt of such Payment Demand (notwithstanding the fact that collection or enforcement thereof as against Enron may be stayed or enjoined under Title 11 of the United States Code or similar applicable law), provided that delay by Counterparty in giving such demand shall in no event affect Guarantor’s obligations under this Guaranty.
+A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Enron or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.
+Guarantor hereby agrees that its obligations hereunder shall be unconditional and will not be discharged except by complete payment of the amounts payable under the Contract, without setoff of the amount payable under the Contract irrespective of any claims as to the Contract’s validity, regularity or enforceability or the lack of authority of the Enron to execute or deliver the Contract, or any change or amendment to the Contract (whether or not approved by or known to Guarantor).
+This Guaranty shall continue to be effective if the Guarantor merges or consolidates with or into another entity, loses its separate legal identity or ceases to exist.

 3. REPRESENTATIONS AND WARRANTIES.
-Guarantor represents and warrants that:
+Guarantor represents and warrants that as of the date hereof, which representations will be deemed to be repeated by Guarantor on each date on which a transaction is entered into, that: